leblitzdick/lightning-scooter/README.md

 ![stream](img/stream.png)

-In a test run I rented the scooter 4 times and then drove 1 minute, each time the status information was sent to [streamr](https://www.streamr.com/).
-From this data I created a canvas with the streamr editor which collects the data from the stream.
+In a test run I rented the scooter 4 times and then drove 1 minute, each time the status information was sent to [streamr] (https://www.streamr.com/).
+From this data I created a canvas with the [streamr](https://www.streamr.com/) editor which collects the data from the stream.
 It is now possible to visualize the GPS data in the canvas via the map module, so that the locations of the rent can be displayed.
 Since also date and time can be captured now e.g. motion profiles can be generated.

 ![canvas](img/canvas.png)